 Once you complete the steps, you’ll be able to connect supported Bluetooth devices from the toast notification quickly.

-Use these steps to pair a Bluetooth device with Swift Pair:
+To pair a Bluetooth device with Swift Pair, use these steps:

 Enable the pairing mode on the Bluetooth device.